Serco Marine Services: Role

-Serco Marine Services supports the Naval Service and the Royal Fleet Auxiliary in both port and deep water operations.
+Serco Marine Services supports the Naval Service and the Royal Fleet Auxiliary (RFA) in both port and deep water operations.
 In port and UK waters, Marine Services is primarily tasked with berthing and towage activities located at the three main naval bases; Devonport, Portsmouth and Clyde.
 Other tasks such as coastal logistics (including stores, liquids and munitions) and passenger ferrying is also readily undertaken.
 Out-of-port operations in UK waters include direct involvement in supporting diving and minelaying training exercises, as well as torpedo recovery.

-Overseas, Serco Marine Services undertake similar activities in locations such as Gibraltar, the Falklands, and the Sovereign Base Areas of Akrotiri and Dhekelia in Cyprus, which includes the maintenance of navigational marks (or buoys) and supporting military operations and training.
+Serco Marine Services may undertake similar activities at British naval facilities overseas, which includes the maintenance of navigational marks (or buoys) and supporting military operations and training.

+As part of the 2025 renewal contract, Serco is to acquire 24 new vessels as part of a modernization to fleet and replace older tugs and service craft.
+A further five-year contract involves the provision of inshore support for military training, including services and diver training (delivered in partnership with Briggs Marine) at the British Underwater Test and Evaluation Centre (BUTEC) in Scotland.
+Serco is also to deliver offshore support for military exercises, both in the U.K. and globally.

 Ships

-As of 2014, there are over 100 vessels operated by Serco Marine Services.
+As of 2025, Marine Services operates more than 90 vessels at six locations in the U.K. at: Portsmouth, Devonport, Falmouth, Clyde and two at Inner Raasay Sound.
+The Marine Services were also said to maintain a presence in certain overseas territories, including Gibraltar, the Falkland Islands and the British Sovereign Base Areas in Cyprus.
+However, marine services at the Port of Gibraltar are provided by the Boluda Towage Europe and as of 2021, marine services in the Falkland Islands were provided by the contracted Netherlands Marine Services company Van Wijngaarden.

 Since the disbandment of the Royal Maritime Auxiliary Service, all vessels carry the ship prefix SD, and continue to do so since Denholm's share was bought out by Serco in late 2009.
 Vessels currently in service can be recognised by their black hulls with white beading and white-coloured upperworks.
 The former buff-coloured upperworks which had once been associated with the RMAS are steadily disappearing with the last few vessels due to adopt the new colour scheme in coming years.
-Marine Services enables Royal Navy and Royal Fleet Auxiliary ships, including the United Kingdoms Strategic Nuclear Deterrent, to either move in or out of port for operational deployment and training exercises around the world.
+Marine Services enables Royal Navy and Royal Fleet Auxiliary ships, including the United Kingdom's Strategic Nuclear Deterrent, to either move in or out of port for operational deployment and training exercises around the world.
 The service operates a large assortment of auxiliaries including tugs and pilot boats as well as transporting stores, liquid and munitions and providing passenger transfer services to and from ships for officers and crew.

-All ships of Serco Marine Services fly the Red Ensign.
+All Ministry of Defence-nonowned ships of Serco Marine Services fly the Red Ensign.
+The Government Service Blue Ensign is worn since 2008 by the many ex-RMAS craft under the management of Serco Denholm which are Ministry of Defence-owned vessels.

-The largest ship currently in service is SD Northern River.